-The AVANT REMsp software will either run as a measurement module within NOAH[TM] (figure 1) or as a stand-alone module (figure 2), or in the TIMS NOAH-Compatible Office System.
+The AVANT REM Speech+ software will either run as a part of the AVANT Software Suite (figure 1), or as a stand-alone module (figure 2).
+The AVANT Software Suite can run stand-alone or from NOAH[TM] System or the TIMS NOAH-Compatible Office System.